KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 This repository contains the final project for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).

-The goal of the project is to apply what we have learned during the course.
-This project aims to develop an exemplary data pipeline using [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) for [Apache Kafka](https://kafka-python.readthedocs.io/en/master/), [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), and [PostgreSQL](https://www.postgresql.org/).
-High level perspective of project's architecture is shown on a below diagram.
+The primary objective of this project is to put into practice the knowledge and skills acquired throughout the course.
+The focus lies on constructing a robust data pipeline employing [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) in conjunction with [Apache Kafka](https://kafka-python.readthedocs.io/en/master/), [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), and [PostgreSQL](https://www.postgresql.org/).
+The architectural overview of the project is depicted in the diagram below, providing a high-level perspective of the system's design and interactions.

 <img src="static/diagram_architecture.png" width="60%"/>

+Building upon the earlier components, including the utilization of [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) for orchestration, [Apache Kafka](https://kafka-python.readthedocs.io/en/master/) for real-time data streaming, [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) for data processing, and [PostgreSQL](https://www.postgresql.org/) for data storage, this project aims to demonstrate the seamless integration of these technologies to facilitate efficient data ingestion, processing, and data analysis.

 ## Data source